tycrek/tycrek/README.md

 - **[totems.me]** is a small service I built to generate custom Minecraft Totem's of Undying, based off your in-game skin.
 - **[ass]** is a ShareX upload server.
 Hard to explain, but they're popular on Discord.
+- **[pagery]** is my custom static site generator.
+The stack is quite niche but it works great for me.
 - **[port.quest]** is pretty simple: a random number generator, specifically for port numbers.
 Even more specifically, ports in the [registered port range][ports].
 It runs with Cloudflare Workers.
 - ***And so much more***: See my [pinned repositories below][pins], tab over to my currently active [repositories], or check out my [archive].